jannikmi/multivar_horner/paper/paper.md

 In order to compute the numerical error, each polynomial is evaluated at a point sampled uniformly from $[-1; 1]^m$ with the different methods.
 The polynomial evaluation algorithms use 64-bit floating point numbers, whereas the ground truth is computed with 128-bit accuracy in order to avoid numerical errors in the ground truth value.
 To obtain more representative results, the numerical error is averaged over 100 runs with uniformly-random coefficients each in the range $[-1; 1]$.
-All errors are displayed as (averaged) absolute values.
+All errors are displayed relative to the ground truth.

 ![Numerical error of evaluating randomly generated polynomials in canonical form relative to the Horner factorisation.\label{fig:num_err_heatmap}](../docs/_static/num_err_heatmap.png)